SolarArbiter/SolarArbiter.github.io/datapolicies.md

 ---
 layout: base
-permalink: /datarights/
+permalink: /datapolicies/
 ---
-## Data Rights -- DRAFT
+## Data Policies -- DRAFT

-This page contains a **DRAFT** data rights and policies proposal.
+This page contains a **DRAFT** data policies proposal.

 This page describes the disclosure levels for observational (generation and environmental) and forecast data submitted to the framework, as well